mozilla-mobile/mozilla-vpn-client/docs/connection-benchmarks.md

 The value for download is determined by downloading data from a remote file server and calculating the amount of data that is being received while running the download.

-### Speed
+## Result

-Depending on the results of the benchmarks we set a connection speed to indicate what the current connection is capable of.
+Depending on the results of the benchmarks we set a connection `Speed` to indicate what the current connection is capable of.

 * `SpeedSlow`: Connection speed is slow and should be potentially troubleshooted.
     * Switching server locations